 Plugins are a convenient WordPress feature allowing people to easily extend the functionality of their interfaces.
 It is said that you can find a plugin for every possible functionality in the world.
 However, these software pieces can contain vulnerabilities which can harm a website.
 The open source character of the platform means that a large number of these tools are built by freelancers or enthusiasts.
 Such solutions do not receive regular updates nor are they regularly checked for bugs.
 It is essential to fully check a plugin before installation.
 This can be done by using WordPress Plugin Security Checker.
 This extension will display an existing vulnerability and also present a list of all the past anomalies along with the response time taken by the developer to fix the issue.

 Many people think that a developer has to simply understand the client’s requirements and then code a relevant website.
 However modern-day development is not so straightforward.
 Today interfaces are being built for business.
-A proper strategy needs to be prepared to ensure a website contains all the necessary functionalities and design elements to resonate with the target audience.
+A proper strategy for web development needs to be prepared to ensure a website contains all the necessary functionalities and design elements to resonate with the target audience.
 Competitor analysis has become an essential part of development.
 It allows users to identify the effective tactics used by their rivals.
 SimilarWeb lets users monitor traffic, engagement rate, keyword ranking, and other key metrics.
 They can gain valuable insight into the strategy behind the interface while surfing it.

 6. WordPress Site Manager